LiskHQ/lisk-docs/docs/building-on-lisk/deploying-a-smart-contract.md

 });
 ```

-You'll also need testnet ETH in your wallet.
+You'll also need Testnet ETH in your wallet.
 See the [Prerequisites](#prerequisites) if you haven't done that yet.
 Otherwise, the deployment attempt will fail.